feasgal/tw-portfolio/project/docs/sample/getting-started.md

     -   Administrator rights on the machine
     -   Internet access
     -   An Acme account
-    -   Optional for admins: one product with sharable seats
+    -   Optional for administrators: one product with sharable seats

-## Get Started
+## Get started

 1. Check [system requirements](/sample/reference/system-requirements.md){ target="_blank" }